 We must relax this unachievable ideal by considering standard measurement errors, and allowing classifications to be vague, as long as they are correct with respect to the ordering relation in the ontology (i. e., the ground truth classification is a specialization of the believed classification).
-While misclassifications and misperceptions will occur, we want these to be bounded by the societally accepted level of risk11.
+While misclassifications and misperceptions will occur, we want these to be bounded by the societally accepted level of risk12.
 We assume for each relevant object a a metric da that measures the distance between ground truth and the beliefs ego has about a.
-Additionally, we assume a safe level of measurement tolerance δ{12} .
+Additionally, we assume a safe level of measurement tolerance13 δ{a} .
 We want these to be consistent almost always for a minimal time period Δ sufficient to take safe maneuver decisions for the HAV.
-Comparing this to the acceptable level of misperception (derived from the overall risk of the HAV operation) leads us to the following formal requirement on the confidence of the perception chain of the HAV vehicle ego.
+Comparing this to the acceptable level of misperception (derived from the overall risk of the HAV operation) P_M leads us to the following formal